When the doors to Az’Kabek opened, it was an issue of great importance.

 The man looked around.
 “If it provides me with what I seek.”

 “To stay here, only one thing is needful.
 Only one, and no more; you must swear yourself to me.
 You will love what I love and hate what I hate; you will protect the things I find precious, and stomp underhoof that which I abhor.
 Do you so swear?”

-Ravena gasped.
+Ravena tensed.
 That was ritual wording.
-What was this?
-Hestur was binding this man – this stranger – to his service already?
+What was happening?
+Hestur was binding this man to his service already?
 But Hestur hadn’t saved the man – had he?

 “I swear,” said the green-eyed man.